Location

 Accommodations

-Accommodations in each country will be shared (double occupancy) hotel rooms that are centrally located in the host cities.
+Accommodations in each country will be shared (double or triple occupancy) hotel rooms that are centrally located in the host cities.
 They will include free wifi and breakfast.
 Hotels will be within walking distance of restaurants and popular attractions, or within close proximity to public transportation.
 Students will be provided with a public transportation pass.

 Additional Items to Consider

+Each student will be required to bring a cell phone with international connectivity, as well as a tablet or laptop to complete academic work.
 We will be partnering with CIEE, the country’s largest and oldest nonprofit study abroad and cultural exchange organization.
 CIEE will help to coordinate our in-country experiences, provide translation services, arrange housing and in-country transportation, and provide emergency support.

 Applicant Criteria

-Applicants must have a GPA minimum of 2.0.
+Applicants must have a GPA minimum of 2.0

-No language requirement.
+No language requirement

-Open to all undergraduate class levels.
+Open to all undergraduate class levels

 Application Process